A ClojureScript microlib for state management in a Helix-based React app

 (require '[deepstate.action.axios :as a.ax])

-deepstate reduces a stream of events (called action
+deepstate reduces a stream of events (called actions) onto a state value.

 to help you define complex actions with ease